nikhilkuria/xmlGraph/README.md

-xmlCompare
+xmlGraph
 ==========

-Breathtaking tool for super huge xml file using neo4j graph
+Breathtaking tool for visualizing xml as a graph